veit/python-basics-tutorial/docs/test/mock.rst

 ====

 `Mock objects <https://en.wikipedia.org/wiki/Mock_object>`_ promote tests based on the behaviour of objects.
+The Python library :doc:`mock
+<python3:library/unittest.mock>` enables you to replace parts of the system to
+be tested with mock objects and to make assertions about their use.

 Installation
 ------------